rafaltrojniak/population.io-api/README.md

 ## Running in production

-When running on production, you should set the environment variable `POPULATIONIO_DEBUG` to `False`.
+When running on production, you should set the environment variable `POPULATIONIO_DEBUG` to `false`.
 This deactivates the display of internal exceptions and also disables caching of the extrapolation tables in memory, which does not scale in production.